Erin-Weiss/Erin-Weiss.github.io/README.md

 ## About

-I build machine learning systems and the infrastructure to deploy them.
-My recent work covers the full ML lifecycle: exploratory analysis, feature engineering, model comparison across multiple architectures, and deployment with containerization, orchestration, monitoring, and CI/CD.
+I build machine learning systems and the infrastructure to run them.
+My recent work covers the full ML lifecycle: exploratory analysis, feature engineering, model comparison across multiple architectures, and production-ready packaging with containerization, orchestration, monitoring, and CI/CD.
 I've trained models that predict within ~$1,300 of true market prices across 243k records and packaged them as production-ready APIs with automated testing, health monitoring, and autoscaling infrastructure.

 I'm equally comfortable deep in a feature importance analysis as I am writing Dockerfiles and Kubernetes manifests.
 I care about building models that are validated, documented, and ready to serve real traffic.